Blood and High Heels

 Blood and High Heels (Vér és tűsarok) is a 2012 Hungarian short film, directed and written by Dávid Géczy.
-It's official selected at Cannes Film Festival Short Film Corner.
+It was included in the Cannes Film Festival Short Film Corner.
 The film was also included in the France and Los Angeles Film Market list.
 It stars Iván Kamarás and Sonia Couling.

 Plot

-The film is about workplace sexual harassment, the worse relationship between one feminist secretary & one chauvinistic boss in the current world economic crisis.
+The film is about workplace sexual harassment, and the relationship between a feminist secretary and a chauvinistic boss in the current world economic crisis.

-Rose Red (Sonia Couling) got a new job as a secretary during the economic crisis and a new boss Ivan Milkov (Iván Kamarás), who thinks "the world in crises, caused by women".
+Rose Red (Sonia Couling) gets a new job as a secretary, and her boss, Ivan Milkov (Iván Kamarás), thinks the world is in crises caused by women.